Our SEND Team have a wealth of experience.

 b) have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions.

 Our policies reflect our commitment to fulfil our responsibilities to those children who may need support during their time with us.

 The role of the SENCO: what do you need to know?

 The SENCO has a critical role and ensures that children with special educational needs and disabilities within The Galfrid School receive the support they need.

-The SENDCO oversees the day-to-day operation of the school’s SEN policy by;
+The SENCO oversees the day-to-day operation of the school’s SEN policy by;

-If your child has a special educational need, the school’s SENDCO is likely to play a big part in thier day-to-day life and learning.
-Contact Rebecca French (Inclusion Manager) to discuss how the school can help your child.
+If your child has a special educational need, the school’s SENCO is likely to play a big part in their day-to-day life and learning.
+Contact Rebecca French (SENCO) to discuss how the school can help your child.